Former UBS executive found not guilty in U.S. tax cheating trial

 "For a jury to acquit after only an hour means that there were some huge holes in the government’s case," said David Weinstein, a former federal prosecutor now in private practice in Miami.

-In a defense motion for acquittal filed last week, the defense argued that the government offered no evidence "to show that Mr. Weil ever knowingly agreed with any U.S. client to defraud IRS."
+In a defence motion for acquittal filed last week, the defence argued that the government offered no evidence "to show that Mr. Weil ever knowingly agreed with any U.S. client to defraud IRS."

-Instead, the defense said the while government presented evidence of wrongdoing by UBS bankers, it focused most of its case "on witnesses who offered testimony of misconduct that was never connected to Mr. Weil."
+Instead, the defence said the while government presented evidence of wrongdoing by UBS bankers, it focussed most of its case "on witnesses who offered testimony of misconduct that was never connected to Mr. Weil."

 As a result of the verdict, future efforts by the U.S. government to bring tax fraud cases "will require more than just the word of former alleged co-conspirators," said Weinstein.
 "Corporate defendants will also be less likely to cooperate with the government and may instead choose to begin fighting the allegations made against their institutions," he added.